 - Issue #50 brings us a few:

-- When Koya gets the feathers on her wings slashed by Leonardo, Bludgeon immediately rushes to her aid, roaring for Leo to spare her now that she can no longer fight.
-All while being blinded himself from Donatello/Metalhead's flashbang.
+- When Koya gets the feathers on her wings slashed by Leonardo, Bludgeon immediately rushes to her aid.
+This, despite being blinded from Donatello/Metalhead's flashbang.

-- Bebop and Rocksteady yell at each other when they fall victim to Raph and Mikey's Deadly Dodging, but are also quick to apologize to one another and focus on the Turtles.
+- Bebop and Rocksteady yell at each other when they fall victim to Raph and Mikey's Deadly Dodging, but quickly apologize for the bickering and focus on the Turtles.
 Dumb Muscle they may be, but it's also clear that they're Vitriolic Best Buds.

 - Donatello making a triumphant return in his real body to deal the knockout blow on Bebop and Rocksteady, much to the joy of his friends and family.
-Raphael even gives him a bear hug!
+Complete with a bear hug from Raphael.

 - Splinter and Shredder making some measure of peace after the former delivers a mortal wound to the latter.
-Shredder's last words to Splinter as he commits seppuku come off less as a form of See You in Hell; and more like "I'll wait for you on the other side."
+Shredder's last words to Splinter as he commits seppuku come off less as a form of See You in Hell; and more like an acknowledgement between two respected adversaries.

 Shredder: I will see you in the forest again...brother.Splinter: I do not doubt it...my brother.